L4FeeR/L4FeeR.github.io/nethunter.md

 *Nethunter is an open source project of `kali linux` on android.*
 Which mainly focusing the full kali linux on android environment.
-The Nethunter project was started on 2015 from a specific device like nexus and oneplus.Kali Nethunter mostly needed two of the following :
+The Nethunter project was started on 2015 from a specific device like nexus and oneplus.

+Kali Nethunter mostly needed two of the following :

   1.Rooted Device (Magisk).
   2.Nethunter Specific Kernel.